Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Data

 Role is an aspect of a prompt that is provided to the LLM before the main prompt content.
 We considered two different roles, one that positioned the LLM as a helpful assistant, and the other that positioned the LLM as an experienced data scientist (Figure~\ref{fig-role}).
 We were expecting that the expert role would result in better code, but there was no obvious difference in terms of decency (Figure~\ref{fig-role-1}) or consistency (Figure~\ref{fig-role-2}).
-Their means did not differ by much in either case.
+Although it is notable that there are no responses rated 1/5 with the ``Expert'' role.
+Their mean decency did not differ by much in either case with 3.12 and 3.32 for ``Helpful'' and ``Expert'', respectively, while mean consistency was 3.35 and 3.19.

 Learning mode refers to the number of examples provided to the LLM as part of the prompt.
 Zero-shot learning means that no examples are provided, while one-shot and few-shot learning refer to one- and a few- examples being provided, respectively.
-Although the advantage of LLMs such as GPT-3.5 and GPT-4 is that they typically do well with zero-shot learning, we would expect that they will do better with one-shot and few-shot.
+Although the advantage of LLMs such as GPT-3.5 and GPT-4 is that they can do well with zero-shot learning, we would expect that they will do better with one-shot and few-shot.

-We find substantial differences, especially when moving away from zero-shot learning (Figure~\ref{fig-shot}).
-In particular, we see that decency of 1/5 is dominated by zero-shot, while zero-shot is under-represented in 5/5 (Figure~\ref{fig-shot-1}).
-This is also reflected in the mean decency which for zero-shot is 2.83, while for one- and few-shot learning is 3.34 and 3.19, respectively.
+We see substantial differences, especially when moving away from zero-shot learning (Figure~\ref{fig-shot}).
+In particular, we see that decency of 1/5 and 2/5 is dominated by zero-shot (Figure~\ref{fig-shot-1}).
+This is also reflected in the mean decency which for zero-shot is 2.83, while for one- and few-shot learning is 3.39 and 3.45, respectively.
+This is largely due to the relative reduction in 1/5 and 2/5.

 We see this pattern in consistency as well.
 For instance, zero-shot learning is over-represented in the least consistent responses, both 1/5 and 2/5 (Figure~\ref{fig-shot-2}).
-And the mean level of consistency is lower for zero-shot learning, at 3.45, compared with single- and few-shot, at 3.77 and 3.67, respectively.
+And the mean level of consistency is lower for zero-shot learning, at 2.98, compared with single- and few-shot, at 3.42 and 3.41, respectively.